Is This Abuse?

 - Threaten to use the law or your immigration status against you?

-If you have questions about your relationship or if you have experienced any of the above, help and support is available.
-Call LifeWire’s 24-Hour Helpline at 425-746-1940 to speak with an advocate today.
+If you have questions about your relationship or have experienced any of the above, help and support are available.
+Call LifeWire’s 24-Hour Helpline at 425-746-1940 or send us a message.